 - Offer a temporary ad-free experience in exchange for email signup or social follow

-- Make a voluntary donation to help fund quality content
+- Ask for a voluntary donation to help cover the ongoing costs of quality content

-Like the ad business, there is no limit to the creative offers a publisher can present to adblockers.
-These engagements can provide permission based value exchanges to visitors, while guiding the relationship towards a mutually beneficial path for both parties.
-To do so, publishers need a good adblock detection approach, visitor engagement system, and metrics to track progress.
+Like the ad business, there is no limit to the creative offers a publisher can present to a visitor that is blocking ads.
+These engagements can provide consent-based value exchanges with visitors, while guiding the relationship towards a mutually beneficial path.

-At a minimum, all publishers should have an adblock detection and mitigation strategy in place for immediate revenue recovery.
+At a minimum, all publishers should have an adblock detection solution, and have an option in place for revenue recovery once identified.
 Here's a list of adblock recovery build vs buy considerations.

 Adblock Detection Analytics